-- Food coloring (combine yellow & red to achieve the orange color)
+- a few drops of Food coloring (combine yellow & red to achieve the orange color)

 - Orange sugar crystals